Liar (Rollins Band song): Reception and legacy

+It was nominated for the Grammy Award for Best Metal Performance in 1995, with Rollins Band performing the song at the ceremony.
 Upon release, the "Liar" video gained heavy airplay on MTV.
 This led to it appearing as part of the Beavis and Butt-head episode "Liar!
 Liar!", which aired on July 15, 1994.
 In the episode, Beavis becomes excited about the chorus, repeating the word "Liar!" in the same way he typically says "Fire!
 Fire!
 Fire!".
 Butt-head comes to the conclusion that "lying rules."

 "Liar" was named the 64th best hard rock song of all time by VH1.
-It was nominated for the Grammy Award for Best Metal Performance.
-Rollins Band performed the song at the 37th Grammy Awards Ceremony.
+It was included in the 1997 book The 7500 Most Important Songs for the Rock and Roll Era, which called it a "bravura piece of heavy metal as performance art."
 In 2019, former Headbangers Ball host Riki Rachtman ranked it fifth on his list of the "10 Best Metal Videos Of The '90s."